jacnils/AntiReceiverBuzz/README.md

 **For Linux and BSD, use the .sh script.
 Move it wherever you like and add it to .zprofile or .bashrc.**

+**For Windows, there is as far as I can tell no real need for this.**

 ## Where is the source code?

 This is just a script, there is no source code to speak of.